 Why You Shouldn’t Compare Boruto to Naruto

 Is Boruto better than Naruto?
-Short answer: As of yet, no, but I don’t think the two should be compared.
-While it’s a continuation of Naruto’s story, it’s Boruto’s story now.
-So, with that said, I don’t think you should compare the two since the circumstances within them are completely different.
+Short answer: No, but I don’t necessarily think the two should be compared.
+While it’s a continuation of Naruto’s story, it’s told through Boruto’s point-of-view.
+So, with that said, I don’t think you should compare the two since the circumstances within them are different.
+That being said, you do need some knowledge from Naruto to understand some of the references made in Boruto.

 In the new world of Boruto, we see Naruto and his friends living with their families in a time of peace.
 Konoha has seen massive growth, expanding from a small village to a bustling city.
 With technology advancements, things like the Thunder Rail and scientific ninja tools now exist.
 It’s a society completely different from that of which we saw in Naruto.